Intelligent-Silicon/AutoUnattend/README.md

 The ```.INF``` file contains a list of the files the driver package needs to function properly and is added to the [Windows Driver Store](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/driver-store), ready for automatic installation when Windows is installed.

-This method can exclude additional software which would have been installed using the User's "manually operated" installation program.
+This method can exclude additional software which would have been installed using the user's "manually operated" driver installation program.

 Drivers are installed into the Windows Driver Store in the ```install.wim``` or ```install.esd``` image file and named ```OEMnnn.inf``` where nnn starts at 0 and increments by 1, eg ```MyWlan.inf``` becomes ```OEM0.inf```, ```myUnsignedBluetoothDriver.inf``` becomes ```OEM1.inf```, ```MyRaidController.inf``` becomes ```OEM2.inf``` and so on.